-ALTERNATIVES TO EXPRESSING PROPERTY TAX LEVIES IN MILLS BACKGROUND MEMORANDUM
+ALTERNATIVES TO EXPRESSING PROPERTY TAX LEVIES IN MILLS -BACKGROUND MEMORANDUM

-Senate Concurrent Resolution No. 4010 (attached as Appendix A) directs a study of alternatives to the current method of expressing property tax levies in mills per dollar of taxable valuation.
+During the 2005-06 interim, the interim Finance and Taxation Committee was assigned Senate Concurrent Resolution No. 4010.
+This resolution directed a study of alternatives to the current method of expressing property tax levies in mills per dollar of taxable valuation.
 The text of the resolution states that converting mills per dollar of taxable valuation into actual property taxes is difficult and confusing and converting property tax levies into an understandable measure would allow citizens to understand property tax levies and judge how property taxes will impact them.
+The following information was provided to the Finance and Taxation Committee in 2005.